July 2016 AAUP-AAUP-CBC Summer Institute

 American Association of University Professors

-This year has seen several significant changes affecting the rights of faculty members in both private and public sector institutions.
-Most importantly, in Pacific Lutheran University the NLRB modified the standards used to determine two important issues affecting the ability of faculty members at private-sector higher education institutions to unionize under the National Labor Relations Act: first, whether certain institutions and their faculty members are exempted from coverage of the Act due to their religious activities; and second, whether certain faculty members are managers, who are excluded from protection of the Act.
-Both changes helped improve the prospects for unionizing faculty in the private sector, as reflected in decisions from the NLRB Regional Directors (who decide election cases in the first instance.)
+We are beginning to see the impact of the Board’s seminal decision in Pacific Lutheran University which modified the standards used to determine two important issues affecting the ability of faculty members at private-sector higher education institutions to unionize under the National Labor Relations Act: first, whether certain institutions and their faculty members are exempted from coverage of the Act due to their religious activities; and second, whether certain faculty members are managers, who are excluded from protection of the Act.
+The NLRB Regional Directors, who decide election cases in the first instance, have used the new standards to limit which purportedly religious institutions are exempt from coverage (see cases listed under Pacific Luther University, infra section VII, A, 2).
+However, tenure track faculty have not fared well, generally having been found to be managers with no statutory right to unionize (see cases listed under Pacific Lutheran University, infra section VII, B, 1).

 This year was also an active one for cases involving the First Amendment Rights of public sector faculty members.
-Most importantly, the Supreme Court ruled that a public employee’s speech that may concern their job, but is not ordinarily within the scope of their duties, is subject to First Amendment protection.
-(Lane).
-The federal appeals court for the Seventh Circuit dramatically expanded the scope of academic freedom and expression for adjuncts and part-time faculty as well as full-time senior professors.
-(Mead).
-The Ninth Circuit explicitly recognized that speech related to scholarship or teaching was not subject to the Garcetti job duties test, and is entitled to First Amendment protection (Demers).
-In the state courts, Courts in Virginia, West Virginia, and Arizona that academic research records can be protected from disclosure under state Freedom of Information Act.
+The lower courts began to apply the 2014 Supreme Court decision in Lane that held that a public employee’s speech that may concern their job, but is not ordinarily within the scope of their duties, is subject to First Amendment protection.
 Interesting decisions were also issued by state courts and labor relations boards in public sector collective bargaining cases.

 A. Garcetti / Citizen Speech